 Step #11 – Place each crescent roll onto an un-greased cookie sheet.

-Place the crescent rolls unto a cookie sheet and place in a preheated 375°F oven.
-Bake for 20-25 minutes or until the rolls are a golden brown.
+Place the homemade dinner rolls on a cookie sheet and place them in a preheated 375°F oven.
+Bake for 20-25 minutes or until the rolls are golden brown.
 Remove them from the oven and brush with melted butter.

-Step #12 – Let Crescent Rolls cool on a wire rack.
+Step #12 – Let the Dinner Rolls cool on a wire rack.